seo4ajax/seo4ajax-cloudfront/README.md

 Configuring CloudFroont cache
 --
-Depending on your configuration, it may be useful to configure CloudFront to store captures from SEO4Ajax and those intended for bots separately.
+Depending on your configuration, it may be useful to configure CloudFront to store captures served from SEO4Ajax and intended for bots separately.

 In this case, you need to [create a "Cache policy"](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cache-key-create-cache-policy.html) and a “Behavior” that uses a cache key based on the HTTP “from” header,